 So we're not surprised when we turn 40 and our eyesight changes enough for many to need reading glasses or contact lenses: this is called presbyopia – the prefix "presby" meaning old and the suffix "opia" referring to our eyes.
 Presbyopia is one of those normal age-related changes not necessarily caused by any one of a variety of diseases of the eye.

 Other changes in the neurosensory system include hearing loss (presbycusis) and varying degrees of memory impairment.
 So if you forget where your car keys are, that's OK; it's when you forget that you have a car, then you've got a problem.
-But that's not normal aging: that's a dementia caused by strokes, Alzheimer's disease, and other neurological problems.
+But that's not normal aging: that's dementia caused by strokes, Alzheimer's disease, and other neurological problems.

 We experience similar changes in our immune systems, which can affect the extent to which we fight infectious diseases.
-Our production of antibodies, those soldiers who fight off invading microorganisms and even errant cells that can become cancerous, is impaired with age.
+Our production of antibodies, those soldiers who fight off invading microorganisms and even errant cells that can become cancerous, are impaired with age.

 hen a young person gets the flu, they're sick for a few days and get better.
 For an older person, the flu can kill you.
 So, just as we get immunizations against childhood diseases like measles, mumps, and chickenpox, older people need immunizations against influenza and pneumonia.
 And during the 2020-2021 pandemic of SARS-CoVA-2 (COVID-19), we are all awaiting a vaccine to prevent the coronavirus from causing respiratory distress severe enough to kill older people at higher rates than those under age 65.

 One of the hallmarks of aging persons is that their reserve capacity narrows considerably.
 This is known as homeostenosis and illustrated below to indicate how frail elders who experience an infectious disease or trauma just don’t “bounce” back like they did when they were younger and more robust.